cdimascio/openapi-spring-webflux-validator/README.md

 ## Usage (Java 8)

 ### Configure
-One time configuration, must specify the location of the swagger specification and may optionally provide a custom error handler/
+This one-time configuration requires you to provide the _location of the openapi/swagger specification_ and an optional _custom error handler_.

 ```java
 import io.github.cdimascio.swagger.Validate;